-It is therefore important to understand how distributed or reversely how concentrated the mining capacity is.
-The discussion of miner concentration in the existing literature so far has focused on mining pool concentration.
 By design, the probability of mining a block and obtaining a block reward in the Bitcoin blockchain is proportional to the hashing power spent on mining.
 This provides strong incentives for miners to pool their computing power and co-insure each other.
 As a consequence, mining in the Bitcoin blockchain is dominated by mining pools.

 Figure 9 shows the evolution of mining pool shares over time.
 Figure 9 shows that mining is dominated by just a few pools.
-Six out of the largest mining pools are registered in China and have strong ties to Bitmain Techonologies, which is the largest producer of Bitcoin mining hardware, Ferreira et al. (2019).
-The only non-Chinses pool among the largest pools is SlushPool, which is registered in the Czech Republic.
+Six out of the largest mining pools are registered in China and have strong ties to Bitmain Techonologies, which is the largest producer of Bitcoin mining hardware, see Cong et al. (2020a), Ferreira et al. (2019).
+The only non-Chinese pool among the largest pools is SlushPool, which is registered in the Czech Republic.